-Jerkbaits are a minnow shaped hard bait that are typically retrieved erratically to entice strikes.
+Jerkbaits are a minnow shaped hard bait that is typically retrieved erratically to entice strikes.
 Although jerkbaits can be fished all year long, spring is by far my favorite season to fish them.

 When we talk about suspending jerkbaits I’m not referring to a short pause like normal.
 I am referring to letting that bait sit for 30 seconds up to a minute or more if necessary.

-Try using the follow method while fishing jerkbaits for early spring bass.
+Try using the following method while fishing jerkbaits for early spring bass.

 1. Find yourself a good suspending jerkbait.
 I will list some for you here in a moment.

-2. Use monofilament fishing line whenever possible.
-It is more buoyant than fluorocarbon fishing line and will help suspend your bait.
+2. Use a monofilament fishing line whenever possible.
+It is more buoyant than a fluorocarbon fishing line and will help suspend your bait.
 Learn more about mono vs flouro here.

 4. Start off by giving the jerkbait 4-5 hard and fast pulled with your rod.
 This will get the fishing lure down to your desired fishing depth.

 5. Pause that bait for a period of 30 seconds to a minute.
 It is important to pay very close attention to your line here.
 Bites will be subtle and you may not feel them right away.